 What are you willing to give up being so that you can fly?
-Are you willing to give up your sins, even your favorite ones, to really know yourself and—most important—to really know the Lord?
-To really come close to him?
+Are you willing to give up your sins, even your favorite ones, to really know yourself and—most importantly—to really know the Lord?
+To really come close to Him?
 To rend the veil of unbelief?
-To access the healing power of the Atonement that is there for you—the power that can be applied to your disappointments, your temptations, your sorrows, and your suffering?
+To access the healing power of the Atonement that is there for you—the power that can be applied to your disappointments, temptations, sorrows, and suffering?

 And what would help you?
 What would provide cocooning for you?
 Do you remember Alma and his life-changing cocooning process?
-His cocooning included harrowing reflections about his many sins and comforting memories of his father’s tutoring about the Atonement.
+His cocooning included harrowing up reflections about his many sins and comforting memories about his father’s tutoring about the Savior’s Atonement.

 From the depths of his soul Alma cried out to the Lord: “O Jesus, thou Son of God, have mercy on me, who am in the gall of bitterness, and am encircled about by the everlasting chains of death” (Alma 36:18).